-This publication is intended to communicate valuable policy and statistical information to employees, prospective students and their families so informed decisions can be made when reporting a crime or selecting a college or university.
+This publication is intended to communicate valuable policy and statistical information to employees, prospective students, and their families so informed decisions can be made when selecting a college or university or reporting a crime.

-By educating our campus community, prospective students, and their families about different types of crimes on campus we can form new partnerships between those that we serve and those we work together alongside to keep our campus community as safe as possible.
+By educating our campus community, prospective students, and their families about different types of crimes occurring on campus, we can form lasting partnerships between those we serve and those we work together alongside to keep our campus community as safe as possible.

-New Mexico Tech makes the safety and well-being of our students, faculty, and staff a top priority.
-I take great pride in the fact that this university enjoys a long history of being considered a safe campus with a low crime rate.
-I look forward to working alongside each member of our community to keep up this long-standing tradition.
+New Mexico Tech prioritizes the safety and well-being of our students, faculty, and staff.
+I take great pride that this university enjoys a long history of being considered a safe campus with a low crime rate.
+I look forward to working with each of our community members to keep this long-standing tradition.